Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Ingenious: +13% Energy production from +15%
  * Natural Engineers: +13% engineering research from +15% engineering research
  * Charismatic: +15% to amenities from +20%
+ * Aquatics: +9% energy/mineral/food production on Ocean worlds from +10%
+ * Fleeting: -13 leader age from -10

 ### Boosts
  * Slow Breeders: -6% from -10%